Special Situations

 Should I use GoodRx instead of my Medicare Part D plan?

 It depends on your total expected drug costs for the year.
-If you use a discount card, that payment does NOT count toward your $2,000 annual Part D out-of-pocket cap.
-If you expect to reach the cap, paying through your plan — even at a higher price — may save you more in the long run.
-If your total drug costs are low, paying cash may be cheaper overall.
+Discount-card payments do NOT count toward your $2,100 annual Part D out-of-pocket cap (per CMS's True Out-of-Pocket / TrOOP rules — only payments adjudicated through your Part D plan or specific assistance programs like SPAPs and Extra Help build toward the cap).
+If you expect to reach the cap, paying through your plan — even at a higher per-fill price — may save you more in the long run, because everything after the cap is $0.
+If your total annual drug costs are low, paying cash may be cheaper overall.

 Why is my Part D copay higher than the cash price?